Am I a loser? I recently asked myself this question.

 - the option to split the settings of the general Blog page (Archives) and those of the posts in particular (Single).
 Thanks to this, you can customize each element very precisely.

 You have just seen the content.
 Let’s move on to the colors.
 With the GP Premium plugin, you have access to more than 60 color options.

-Here, the personalization is really advanced.
+Here, the customization is really advanced.
 For example, you can: